Tilko/SerDesJavaDataModelGenerator/README.md

 ## As first input of this tool:
-a type of data structure definition in a Yaml file.
+A type of data structure definition in a Yaml file.
 Here is an example file that demonstrates the syntax and its associated meaning:
 ```yaml
 org.my.example.package1: